wyeworks/blog/source/_posts/rails-api-backend-for-backbone.markdown

 Finally, after some further discussion, bug fixes and last-minute changes, the [corresponding pull request](https://github.com/rails/rails/pull/19832) was merged.
 Therefore, the feature will be available once Rails 5 is released.

-Rails API goal is to facilitate the implementation of API-only Rails projects, where only a subset of Rails features are available.
+Rails API goal is to facilitate the implementation of only API Rails projects, where only a subset of Rails features are available.
 For example, template generation and asset pipeline are not included in a Rails API application.

 For more detailed information about the Rails API project, you can take a look at [this Santiago Pastorino's article](http://wyeworks.com/blog/2012/4/20/rails-for-api-applications-rails-api-released/) about the project.